CharlesEtieve/Komoju-Demo/README.md

 For this use case retry api call will intentionally be handled at the Flow level, not via an OkHttp interceptor.
 I will create a withRetry utils to handle this.

-I will use Claude to make the screens because you seem more interested in my architecture.
+I will use Claude to quickly build the screens.

 To run unit tests, launch this command : ./gradlew :app:testDevelopmentDebugUnitTest